KvantniAlgoritmi/QuantumAlgorithmsPython/README.md

 ## Reference
-If you use [Quantum Algorithms in Python]() in your research, please cite the following this repository:
+If you use [Quantum Algorithms in Python]() in your research, please cite this repository:

 ```
 @article{qs_quantumalgos_python,